will-mp3/tldr/README.md

 # TLDR Newsletter Aggregation System

-A comprehensive newsletter aggregation and analysis platform that processes TLDR newsletters, generates embeddings for semantic search, and provides an AI-powered chat interface for querying tech news content.
+A comprehensive newsletter aggregation and analysis platform that processes newsletters, generates embeddings for semantic search, and provides an AI-powered chat interface for querying tech news content.

 ## Project Overview